s3basttianchias/s3basttianchias/README.md

 	Mac Miller
 	The Beatles
 	The Strokes
-Reading Manga and Watchin Anime
+Reading Manga and Watching Anime